gpslab/sitemap/README.md

  * Compression (gzip, deflate);
  * Build a Sitemap for a site section (not only the root sitemap.xml);
  * Groups URLs in several Sitemaps;
+ * Use URLs building services;
+ * Create a Sitemap with several URLs building services;
  * Write a Sitemap to the file;
  * Sends a Sitemap to the output buffer;
  * Write a Sitemap.xml index into the file;